 How to adjust the ratio

 Too many fixed costs?
 Consider converting a fixed contract to on-call staff for certain shifts.
 Too many variable costs?
-Give your best flexible staff a fixed contract for security.
+Give your strongest flexible staff a fixed contract for security.
+Most kitchen managers discover too late that they've locked themselves into too many fixed contracts during their first profitable year, then struggle during the inevitable slow months.

 Restaurant notices labor costs are too high during quiet January: